Is being in IBEW the golden ticket for linemen?

 2. The National Electrical Benefit Fund

-Journeymen lineman and apprentice linemen receive the benefit as part of their compensation package when they work for a contributing employer.
+Both Journeyman Linemen and Apprentice Linemen receive this benefit as part of their overall compensation package when working for a contributing employer.

 4) Top Tier Training